ufcg-lsd/arrebol-deprecated/README.md

 remote: | Code for execution, which is a command line on the target resource.
 final: | Output data.
 The files that will be staged out from the Worker.

+#### The Job clause

 A job clause contains a (possibly empty) list of sub-clauses.
 For instance, the requirements sub-clause encompasses the list of requirements that need to be fulfilled by a worker node, so that it can be selected to run tasks of the job, while the label sub-clause associates a name to the job.
 This sub-clause is useful for tracking the execution of the job and also to associate the name of the output files to the job that has generated it.

 Below we present an example of a jdf, which defines a very simple job named myjob1.
-It requires worker nodes that have the os attribute set to "linux" and the mem attribute set to a number greater or equal to 100.
+It requires worker nodes to run in the cloud of the federation member named **memberOne**.
+Also, the worker nodes must have the mem attribute set to a number greater or equal to 1024 and .

     job:
     label:myjob1
-    requirements : ( os == linux and mem >= 100)
+    requirements : Glue2RAM >= 1024 AND Glue2CloudComputeManagerID==memberOne
     task:
     remote: mytask

 As we mentioned before, all sub-clauses of a job clause are optional.
 If the label sub-clause does not exist in the jdf, an internal job id is used to identify it.
 If there is no requirements sub-clause, the Broker assumes that all worker nodes in your grid are able to run the tasks of your job.

 Besides label and requirements sub-clauses, you may define default descriptions for all tasks of a job.
 This is further explained below.

+### Arrebol CLI

 #### Running a job
 After unpacking a **Arrebol** release package (find the [here](https://github.com/fogbow/arrebol/releases)), the **Arrebol CLI** script can be found in ```bin/```directory.